grumpyjames/birding-almanac/blog/pembrokeshire-a-feast-of-corvids/pembrokeshire-a-feast-of-corvids.md

 There's still a fair chunk of day left.
 My OS map shows me that the Nevern goes into a steep sided valley that's well treed not far away.
 Hmm.
 Dipper country?
-A bit of Googling suggests yes.
+A bit of Googling suggests so.
 A swift drive to the village of Nevern later, and I'm on a footpath following the path of the river again.
 Well, river.
 Stream.
 This has got Dipper written all over it.
 At other times of year I'd be hopeful of